ThePlenkov/ui5-fiori-sandbox/README.md

         cdn: https://sapui5.eu1.hana.ondemand.com

 ```
+If cdn and verison are not provided by default it will go to ui5.sap.com (latest)

 4. This is a temporary but required currently step
 Please add the following section into your package.json